Homeland Security says professor deported to Lebanon with US visa supported Hezbollah leader

 Dr. Douglas Shemin, who said he hired Alawieh at Brown Medicine, called her an “outstanding” clinician, physician and teacher who eagerly put in long hours without complaining.

-“She has an important fountain of knowledge, a fountain of knowledge that not everyone has," he said.

-Brown Medicine currently has roughly 300 to 400 patients waiting for kidney transplants, according to Shemin.
-Each one needs to regularly evaluated, which now must be done by just two doctors.
+Brown Medicine has roughly 300 to 400 patients waiting for kidney transplants, according to Shemin.
+Each needs regular evaluations, which now must be done by just two doctors.

-A rally was planned to support her Monday night at the Rhode Island statehouse.
+A rally in support of her was planned for Monday night at the Rhode Island Statehouse.

+Meanwhile, lawyers for Khalil, a Columbia University graduate student, on Monday asked that he be released bail or returned to New York from a Louisiana detention facility.

+In papers filed in Manhattan federal court, the lawyers wrote that the treatment of Khalil meant “every noncitizen must wonder whether they will face retaliation for engaging in speech on issues of public concern or critical of the U.S. government.”
+It seemed designed to “prevent Mr. Khalil — and many others — from speaking in this country at all,” they added.

 ———